 Learner contractors in this programme receive all training required as part of the EPWP guidelines, so that when they exit the programme they are fully qualified to bid and execute labour intensive projects under the Expanded Public Works programme.
-The Learner the programme, so that they are able to compete in the open market.
+The Learner Contractors must also exit the programme, with a CIDB Grade higher than the grade on joining the programme, so that they are able to compete in the open market.